ybrugnara/GCOS/README.md

 # GCOS
-Homogenization software used to homogenize the early instrumental temperature series of Bern and Zurich at daily resolution.
+Homogenization software used to homogenize the early instrumental temperature series of Basel, Bern, Geneva and Zurich at daily resolution.

-Includes a folder with the reference series (monthly resolution) and three files with information on breakpoints.
+Includes a folder with the reference series (monthly resolution) and the files with information on breakpoints.
 The raw and homogenized data are available at https://doi.org/10.48620/74

 Reference: